percona/percona-xtradb-cluster/doc-pxc/source/wsrep-system-index.rst

    :scope: Global
    :dyn: Yes

 This variable contains the name (:variable:`wsrep_node_name`) of the preferred donor for the SST.
-If no node is selected as a preferred donor it will be chosen from one of the available nodes automatically.
+If no node is selected as a preferred donor it will be chosen from one of the available nodes automatically **if and only if** there is a terminating comma at the end (like 'node1,node2,').
+Otherwise, if there is no terminating comma, the list of nodes in wsrep_sst_donor is considered absolute, and thus it won't fall back even if other nodes are available.
+Please check the note for :option:`sst-initial-timeout` if you are using it without terminating comma and/or want joiner to wait more than default 100 seconds.

 .. variable:: wsrep_sst_donor_rejects_queries